xuankimtran/docs-1/pages/katalon-studio/docs/test-case-preferences.md

 description:
 ---

 With Test Case preferences, you can define the default behaviors related to your test case design.
-This include:
+This includes:

 * Test Case Calling
 * Default Open View